mixinmax/Turing-Oath/Oath.md

 1. I swear to responsibly disclose any and all software vulnerabilities that come to my attention so that they may be fixed.

-2. I swear to not design software for the purpose of maliciously exploiting a vulnerability, damaging another computer system or exploiting a user.
+2. I swear to not design software for the purpose of exploiting a vulnerability, damaging another computer system or exploiting a user with the intent to cause harm.

 ### 3. Patents